-Due to diligence and proactive actions by Faculty, Staff, and Students, CCHS was able to remain "In Person Learning" (5 days a week/No Hybrid) for the 2020-2021 school year other than a few weeks in November.
+Due to diligence and proactive actions by Faculty, Staff, and Students, CCHS was able to remain "In Person Learning" (5 days a week/No Hybrid) for the 2021-2022.
 Teachers and students made the extra effort to utilize Canvas for Quarantined students.
 Our 1:1 platform, Canvas, is helping students and teachers stayed connected and learning through the difficult times of COVID-19.